tkelman/GLUT.jl/README.md

 argv::Ptr{Ptr{Uint8}}), so that the user doesn't have to pass dummy arguments to make everything work.

-Many of the commonly used GLUT functions are working, but many of the less commonly used functions are still not fully implemented.
+Many of the commonly used GLUT functions are working, but most of the less commonly used functions are still not fully implemented.
 (You can edit the method signatures by hand, but it is a painful process.
 [Jasper's FFI](https://github.com/o-jasper/julia-ffi.git) will soon handle this